Identify customers, products and sales with query parameters

 1. Find the best way to identify your users

-In most applications, each user will have their own unique identifier (
+In most applications or funnels, each user will have a unique identifier such as

-3. Add your query parameters to the link to your Page
+2. Add your query parameters to the URL of your page

 Now copy the url of your Page, e.g.